 Three

 Cancer patient Yu Juan wrote in her death bed, "When facing life and death, you realize that working overtime (long-term staying up late is suicidal), pushing yourself too hard, wanting to buy a new car or new house, these are all vanities.
 If you have time, spend it with your children.
 Use the money saved for a new car to buy a pair of shoes for your parents.
 Don't work overtime in order to move to a bigger house.
-Being with the ones you love makes you feel warm even live in a humble home."
+Being with the ones you love makes you feel warm even in a humble home."

 Four